top of page

 Key Learnings

-How plants spread their seeds, how seed is collected in the field (by Save the Bay), and the steps between the seeds being collected to when they can be transplanted at restoration sites.
+From Save the Bay, we learned more about how plants spread their seeds, how seed is collected in the field, and the steps between the seeds being collected to when they can be transplanted at restoration sites.

 March